combio-dku/MarkerCount/README.md

 `from MarkerCount.marker_count import MarkerCount_Ref, MarkerCount`

-You also can import and us MarkerCount in R, for which you need the R package `reticulate`.
+You also can import and use MarkerCount in R, for which you need the R package `reticulate`.
 First, import MarkerCount using the following command

 `library(reticulate)`